paulvmking/Wanderers-Way/README.md

   - Accurate information detailing why it is convenient.
   - A good UX so as to encourage visitors to return and continue to use to site to book future holidays.
   - Details of convenient information on each destination so as to help the user decide which location suits their needs and budgets.
-  - Good interactivity so as to keep the user engaged throughout the booking process.
+  - Good interactivity so as to keep the user engaged throughout the process.

 #### User Stories